Skip to main content

 Bleeding Control

-• Bite firmly on gauze for 30–45 minutes immediately after extraction
+• Bite firmly on gauze for 30 to 45 minutes right after the extraction

-• If bleeding continues, replace with fresh gauze and bite for another 30 minutes
+• If bleeding keeps going, swap in fresh gauze and bite for another 30 minutes

-• Some oozing is normal for 24–48 hours — blood mixed with saliva looks like more than it is
+• Some oozing is normal for 24 to 48 hours.
+Blood mixed with saliva looks like a lot more than it actually is.

-• Do not spit forcefully — this can dislodge the blood clot
+• Do not spit forcefully.
+This can knock the blood clot loose.

-• Avoid sucking through straws for 72 hours minimum
+• No straws for at least 72 hours

 Pain Management

-• Take prescribed or OTC pain medication before anesthesia wears off
+• Take pain medication before the numbness wears off

-• Ibuprofen (Advil/Motrin) 600mg every 6 hours is highly effective for dental pain
+• Ibuprofen (Advil or Motrin) 600mg every 6 hours works very well for dental pain

-• Take pain medication with food to prevent nausea
+• Take pain medication with food to avoid an upset stomach

-• If prescribed narcotics, use only as needed — do not drive or operate machinery
+• If you were prescribed narcotics, use only as needed.
+Do not drive.

 Swelling Control

-• Ice is most effective in the first 24 hours; after that, switch to warm compresses
+• Ice works best in the first 24 hours.
+After that, switch to warm compresses.

-• Swelling peaks at 48–72 hours then gradually subsides
+• Swelling usually peaks at 48 to 72 hours and then slowly goes down

-• Sleep with your head elevated on 2–3 pillows
+• Sleep with your head raised on 2 to 3 pillows

 Diet